Modeling and Discovering Direct Causes for Predictive Models: Abstract

 \section{Abstract}

-We introduce a causal modeling framework that captures the input-output behavior of predictive models (e.g., machine learning models) by representing it using causal graphs.
-The framework enables us to define and identify features that \emph{directly cause} the predictions, which has broad implications for data collection and model evaluation.
-We show two assumptions under which the direct causes can be discovered from data, one of which further simplifies the discovery process.
-In addition to providing sound and complete algorithms, we propose an optimization technique based on an independence rule that can be integrated with the algorithms to speed up the discovery process both theoretically and empirically.
+We introduce a causal modeling framework that captures the input-output behavior of predictive models (e.g., machine learning models).
+The framework enables us to identify features that \emph{directly cause} the predictions, which has broad implications for data collection and model evaluation.
+We then present sound and complete algorithms for discovering direct causes (from data) under some assumptions.
+Furthermore, we propose a novel independence rule that can be integrated with the algorithms to accelerate the discovery process, as we demonstrate both theoretically and empirically.